Group SSO RPC

 It is not created automatically by createAuth(...).

-• auth.group.sso.* and auth.group.sso.scim.* are server-side helper namespaces
+• auth.group.sso.* is the server-side helper namespace

 • api.auth.group.* exists only after your app exports Convex functions from a file such as convex/auth/group.ts